dyne/dnscrypt-proxy/README-PLUGINS.markdown

 On Unix systems, a file containing a `dnscrypt-proxy` plugin must be owned either by root, or by the user running the proxy.

+You can relax this rule.
+This can be especially useful on OSX when using Homebrew, that encourages /usr/local to be owned by a non-root user.
+In order to relax this rule, use `--enable-relaxed-plugins-permissions`:

+    ./configure --enable-plugins --enable-relaxed-plugins-permissions

 When run as a Windows service, the list of plugins to load should be given as a multi-strings (`REG_MULTI_SZ` value).